 We research sustainable engineering solutions for the built environment.
 Our areas of interest include:

 - Decarbonizing the built environment, including existing buildings.
-In order to achieve the global goal of zero Greenhouse Gas (GHG) emissions, we take into account the whole life cycle of the building, including embodied GHG emissions (for materials and fittings), reduced energy use, and conversion to low-exergy renewable energy sources for servicing buildings with heating, cooling, lightning, ventilation, sanitation, vehicle-charging, etc.
+In order to achieve the global goal of zero Greenhouse Gas (GHG) emissions, we take into account the whole life cycle of the building, including embodied GHG emissions (for materials and fittings), reduced energy use, conversion to low-exergy renewable energy sources, and energy-efficiency servicing buildings with heating, cooling, lightning, ventilation, sanitation, vehicle-charging, etc.

 - Built environment is not just isolated buildings, but a holistic look at whole neighbourhoods.
 Increased urbanization poses special challenges related to human health and comfort, such as protecting inhabitants and facades from exposure to poor outdoor air quality, extreme precipitation causing moisture damage and flooding, and the heat-island effect exacerbated by climate change.
 But urbanization also opens up opportunities for community-scale solutions such as renewable energy district heating/cooling and smartgrids with energy storage.

 - Smart buildings can achieve both goals (maintain human health and productivity whilst reducing GHG emissions).
 We apply digital technology to assist both design and operation (e.g. multi-parameter optimization, data-driven methods for building automation, individual demand-control of ventilation & lighting).

 The backdrop for our research is UN’s Sustainable Development Goals, most notably Sustainable cities and communities, Affordable and clean energy, Good health and well-being, Clean water and sanitation (e.g. Legionella-free water supply), Responsible consumption and production (taking into account the whole life-cycle of the building and its materials), Climate action, and Industry, innovation and infrastructure.